 How long will your personal data be stored for?

-The file is retained for up to one year after the child leaves the crèche.
+The administrative file is retained for up to one year after the child leaves the crèche or up to five years after the departure of the last child enrolled in the crèche.
 The part concerning the calculation of the parental contribution may be retained until the last contribution due has been paid.

 Who are the recipients of your personal data?